 You may see some rumors about untrue side effects online or on social media.
 Make sure any time you see a claim about a side effect that you check the source of that claim.
 This video has tips on how to figure out if a claim online is true or not: https://youtu.be/UIov_crnFt8

 No mandates for taking the COVID-19 vaccine have been enacted by the federal government, State of Washington, or Lewis County.
-However, some employers could require it.
+However, some employers or schools could require it.

 If exposed to COVID-19 after vaccination